Best Things to do in Valencia in a 3-Day Itinerary

 Day 1.
 Walk through the Turia Gardens and Historic Center of Valencia

 We stayed at the Holiday Inn, which is near the city of Arts and Sciences.
-From this hotel, you can walk through the Jardines del Turia towards the Cathedral of Valencia.
+It’s a good hotel but is a little far from downtown.

 Turia Gardens (Jardines del Turia)